jquery paste

 my kite in progress

-We were given the materials and instructions while the rather wonderful history of kite-making flashed on the large screen.
-Everyone set to work, everyone earnest in their playful attempts to make a kite that might fly... and one decorated in our own way.
+We were given all the materials and instructions needed, and got to work while the rather wonderful history of kite-making flashed on the large screen.
+Everyone set to work, everyone looking so earnest in their playful attempts to make a kite that might fly... and decorated in our own way.

-A fine novel, the Kite Runner by Khaled Hosseini, came to mind, along with thoughts of the meaning and value of kite-flying in human history.
-Leonardo, Benjamin Franklin.
-Kites in all cultures of the world, especially as featured in China and Japan, throughout the far-east, and elsewhere.
-Their transformations.
+The Kite Runner, a fine novel by Khaled Hosseini that takes place in Afghanistan, came to mind, along with thoughts of the meaning and value of kite-flying in human history.
+DaVinci and Benjamin Franklin were among the the famous kite-fliers of the world.
+Kites were made in all cultures of the world, especially featured in China and Japan, but also throughout the mid and far-east, and elsewhere.

-When our kites were finished, with streamers and string attached, we went to a nearby field to test them for real.
-The test: Would they fly?
+When our kites were finished, with streamers and string attached, we went to a nearby field to test them out for real.
+Would they fly?
+Truthfully, I was anxious about mine.
+It was my first, and I couldn't remember when I'd last flown a kite anywhere.

 A hot sun was beating down on the field.
-I took off my shoes and tried to run in the grass with my kite held high Seeing my lame attempt to get my kite to fly, a young boy came over and asked if he could fly it.
-Indeed, yes.
-And so he did!
+I took off my shoes and tried to run in the grass with my kite held high.
+Seeing my lame attempts to get my kite off the ground, a young boy came over and asked if he could fly my kite for me.
+Indeed, yes and thank you !
 Around and around he ran, delighted.
-And delighted me.
+And it so delighted me.

 If there's meaning in kite-flying (of course there is), here's what I make of this experience.
-It's the importance of play, of exploration, of seemingly unimportant things.
-Of friends and new acquaintances.
+It's the importance of play, of exploration, and of seemingly unimportant things.
+The kindness of friends and new acquaintances sharing in gentle communal activities.
 You never know what may fly.

 More Creative Life News